tazullogicuk/CrowdFunding-Basic-/README.md

 # CrowdFunding Smart Contract

 ## Description
 This Ethereum smart contract facilitates crowdfunding operations, allowing users to contribute funds towards a set goal within a specified time period.
 Contributors can vote on fund usage requests and, if the crowdfunding fails, claim refunds.
-The owner can create spending requests and execute payments upon successful votes.
+The owner can create spending requests and execute payments upon successful votes. **This contract is designed for a single crowdfunding campaign only, others incouraged to contribute to make it professional.

 ## Features
 - **Contribute Funds**: Users can contribute to the crowdfunding campaign if they are not the owner and the campaign is active.